Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The heart has a special system that creates and sends electrical signals.
-First, signals tell the atria (singular: atrium) to squeeze.
-This moves blood to the ventricles.
-Next, signals tell the ventricles to squeeze.
-This moves blood to the lungs and body.
+The heartbeat is the rhythmic contraction of the heart muscle's 4 chambers.
+The heart muscle has a special system that creates and sends electrical signals to activate these 4 chambers.
+First, a signal generated in the right upper chamber of the heart tells the 2 upper chambers (atria) to squeeze.
+This moves blood to the 2 lower chambers (ventricles).
+Next, electrical signals tell the ventricles to squeeze.
+This moves blood to the lungs, brain, heart, and body.

 This sets the pace of the heartbeat.
 It starts each beat by releasing a signal telling the atria to squeeze.